 The psychotic symptoms of meth use may last for months or years after a person has stopped using the drug.
 Stress has been linked to the onset of psychotic episodes in those who use meth or who have used it previously.
 Some long-term meth users have also reported experiencing cognitive and emotional problems as well.

 State Supreme Court Ruling Makes Prosecutions Difficult

-Sheriff Mickey Stines, who is from the Letcher County Sheriff’s Department, commented recently that the local police have not been arresting people for possession of pills at all.
-Instead, in August alone there were 22 felony drug cases processed in the county in connection with meth.
-He went on to say that there is a drug business that is “booming” in his town and his department is trying to “make a dent in it.”
+Sheriff Mickey Stines, from the Letcher County Sheriff’s Department, commented recently that the local police have not been arresting people for possession of pills.
+Instead, in August alone, 22 felony drug cases were processed in the county in connection with meth.
+He went on to say that there is a drug business that is “booming” in his town, and his department is trying to “make a dent in it.”

 The local drug market is like the economy; it moves up and down.
 These shifts make it more challenging for the police to apprehend everyone involved.

-The Kentucky Supreme Court also plays a role: It has ruled that first offenders can be released with a signature without having to go before a judge.
+The Kentucky Supreme Court also plays a role: It has ruled that first offenders can be released with a signature without going before a judge.
 The only exception is for those charged with drug trafficking.
-While decriminalization of drug possession or use would normally seen by many as a positive step, not then referring people to seek help for substance use disorders is a missed opportunity to provide help.
+While decriminalization of drug possession or use would normally be seen by many as a positive step, not referring people to seek help for substance use disorders is a missed opportunity to provide help.